If you’re looking for how to purify water in a survival situation,

 If you have any questions, comments, corrections or personal insights on how to purify water, please leave a comment below!

 This post here was all about making the water drinkable.
-The up-next post is about how to store it before or after you purify the water and make it drinkable again.
+The next post is about how to store it before or after you purify the water and make it drinkable again.